fjonasALICE/pyphox/README.md

 ```
 A small selection of PDF sets can be found under /home/pdfsets

+If you want to build the docker image yourself or modify it to fit your needs, the corresponding dockerfile can be found in ./dockertestapp/Dockerfile
 # Running Jetphox
 To make steering of jetphox easier, I created the python script run_jetphox , which allows building and steering of the JetPhox code in multiple photon pt bins to improve statistics.
 The program is split into two parts, which handle compilation of the source code (which has to be done for each pt bin and each config file) and the running/submission of the created executable.